What to wear on a plane: outfit inspiration to help you travel in style

 Jet off in style - here's what to wear on a plane according to fashion experts

-With the summer holidays around the corner, working out what to wear on a plane can be a sartorial nightmare, particularly if you're on a long-haul flight or heading from cool climes to warm weather.
+With vacation season in full swing, working out what to wear on a plane can be a sartorial nightmare, particularly if you're on a long-haul flight or heading from cool climes to warmer weather.

 When it comes to plane outfits, the journey is by no means a runway show.
 But whether you're jetting off with friends and family, or going on a work assignment, the trip starts as soon as you hit the airport, so wanting to look your best is perfectly understandable.
-While many opt for the best joggers - comfort is certainly key if you're getting on a long-haul flight, it's also a good idea to consider the time and weather in your final destination.
-Your best loungewear might feel cozy on the flight, but if you're stepping off into the midday sun, you might want to rethink.
+Comfort is key, particularly if you're getting on a long-haul flight.
+For short-haul flights, you may be happy with a smart casual outfit, so you're ready to go when you get there.
+However, it's also a good idea to consider the time of landing and weather in your final destination before deciding what to wear on the plane.
+Your best loungewear might feel cozy on the flight, but if you're stepping off into the midday sun, you might want to rethink, or have a spare outfit packed in your hand luggage.

-What to wear on a plane will very much come down to individual taste, but pulling some wardrobe essentials from your capsule wardrobe as a basis could be a good place to start.
-Some of the best dresses in jersey fabric can make great travel partners, but if you're loyal to your best t-shirt and jeans combination, think about more relaxed leg fits or denim with stretch, so you can feel more at ease on the journey.
+What to wear on a plane will very much come down to individual taste, but pulling some simple essentials as a basis could be a good place to start.
+Dresses in jersey fabric can make great travel partners, but if you're loyal to your best t-shirt and jeans combination, think about more relaxed leg fits or denim with stretch, so you can feel more at ease on the journey, as there will be a lot of sitting around.
 Planes can also get quite cold, so don't be afraid to sharpen up your look with one of your best hoodies or a chic oversized blazer for extra style and warmth.
 You'll also want to carefully consider your accessories.
 With hand luggage at a premium and with shoes needing to be removed for airport security, think about the ergonomics of your outfit.
 Can your shoes slip on and off easily?
 Will your bag fit under your seat or in the overhead locker and can you get those essentials in there?

 To help you navigate this tricky task, we've compiled a useful guide and breakdown of outfit possibilites.